Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning

-\textbf{Kernel-Based Node Representation.} To infuse schema knowledge into the input reasoning graph, we represent each node $v\in V^f$ by measuring the structural and semantic similarity of its local subgraph $G_v^f$ to each schema filter $H_i$.
-This is achieved using a $p$-step deep random walk kernel~\cite{feng2022kergnns}:
+\textbf{Kernel-Based Node Representation.} To infuse schema-level reasoning patterns into the FOL-based input graph, we propose a kernel-based node representation method that integrates both structural and semantic similarity between the local subgraph around each node and pre-induced schema filters.
+Each node and edge embedding is initialized via a pretrained BERT encoder~\cite{devlin-etal-2019-bert}, ensuring rich semantic information.